Need assistance with Medicare decisions? There is unbiased help in Virginia, and it is free!

 Another common question he hears involves prescription plans.
 This year, the available options in Virginia are reduced in number, and the costs may vary by plan from the current year.

-No matter what Medicare, prescription or Medicare Advantage plans you have, make sure to carefully look over annual changes that all providers must send to you in advance of every early enrollment period, Schiavone said.
+No matter what Medicare, prescription or Medicare Advantage plans you have, make sure to carefully look over annual changes that all providers must send to you in advance of every yearly enrollment period, Schiavone said.

 “It’s very important to read those changes, and that is a start as to whether or not you should consider changing your plan for the coming year,” he said.